 - Construction scheduling coordinator

 Employment Opportunities and Salary Info

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of secretaries and administrative assistants, including those who work for executives and executive teams, is expected to grow 3% between 2014 and 2024.
-The median annual salary earned by executive secretaries and administrative assistants was reported as $53,370 by the BLS in May 2015.
+According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of secretaries and administrative assistants, including those who work for executives and executive teams, is expected to decline by 7% between 2018 and 2028.
+The median annual salary earned by executive secretaries and administrative assistants was reported as $59,340 by the BLS in May 2018.

 Just as there are several different career paths available for professionals working in the field of scheduling coordination, there are several different types of certification available as well.
 The Association for the Advancement of Cost Engineering (AACE) International offers the Planning and Scheduling Professional designation to individuals who pass an examination and meet education requirements.
 The Project Management Institute (PMI) offers a PMI Scheduling Professional (PMI-SP) designation in the field as well.